-$^{28}$ For instance, the ratio of deposits to disposable income is roughly 50% around the middle of the income distribution, suggesting a pass-through rate of around 80% given the estimated effect of around -0.4%.
+34For instance, the ratio of deposits to disposable income is roughly 60% around the middle of the income distribution, suggesting a pass-through rate of around one half given the estimated effect of around -0.3%.

-&lt;sup>29The reduction in households' interest income is smaller than the reduction in their interest expenses estimated above because only a small fraction of outstanding mortgage bonds, the majority of total lending, are held by households (see Table A1 in the Appendix).
+35The reduction in households' interest income is smaller than the reduction in their interest expenses estimated above because only a small fraction of outstanding mortgage bonds, the majority of total lending, are held by households (see Table A1 in the Appendix).
 Most mortgage bonds are owned by banks, insurance companies, pension funds and foreign investors.
 We will capture the indirect effect on households of a reduction in the interest income of financial intermediaries when we analyze households' stock market income (Figure 5E) and stock portfolio values (Figure 8B).